Conditional Positional Encodings for Vision Transformers: Introduction

-The inability to adapt to longer input sequences during testing greatly limits the generalization, because in vision tasks like object detection we expect the model can be applied to the images of any size during inference, which might be much larger than the training images.
-A possible remedy is to use bicubic interpolation to upsample the positional encodings to the target length, but it may degrade the performance without fine-tuning as later shown in our experiments.
-Additionally, in computer vision, we expect that the models have translation-invariance.
-For example, in the classification task, the location of the target in an image should not alter the network's activations so as to have the same classification result.
-However, the absolute positional encoding scheme breaks the translation-invariance because it adds unique positional encodings to each token (or each image patch).
-One may also use relative positional encodings as in ~\cite{shaw2018self}.
+The inability to adapt to longer input sequences during testing greatly limits the range of generalization.
+For instance, in vision tasks like object detection, we expect the model can be applied to the images of any size during inference, which might be much larger than the training images.
+A possible remedy is to use bicubic interpolation to upsample the positional encodings to the target length, but it degrades the performance without fine-tuning as later shown in our experiments.
+For vision in general, we expect that the models be translation-equivariant.
+For example, the output feature maps of CNNs shift accordingly as the target objects are moved in the input images.
+However, the absolute positional encoding scheme might break the translation equivalence because it adds unique positional encodings to each token (or each image patch).
+One may overcome the issue with relative positional encodings as in \citep{shaw2018self}.
 However, relative positional encodings not only come with extra computational costs, but also require modifying the implementation of the standard Transformers.
-Last but not least, the relative positional encodings cannot work equally well as the absolute ones because the image recognition task still requires absolute position information (as mentioned in \cite{islam2020much}), which the relative positional encodings fail to provide.
+Last but not least, the relative positional encodings cannot work equally well as the absolute ones, because the image recognition task still requires absolute position information \citep{islam2020much}, which the relative positional encodings fail to provide.

-In this work, we advocate a novel positional encoding scheme to incorporate the position information into Transformers.
-Unlike the positional encodings used in previous works~\cite{dosovitskiy2021an, vaswani2017attention, shaw2018self} which are predefined and input-agnostic, the proposed encodings are dynamically generated and conditioned on the local neighborhood of an input token.
-Thus, our positional encodings change according to the input size and can keep the desired translation-invariance.
-We demonstrate that the vision Transformer with our new encoding (\ie \ours, see Figure~\ref{subfig:cpvt-gap}) can lead to even better performance than previous vision Transformers~\cite{dosovitskiy2021an,touvron2020training}.
+In this work, we advocate a novel positional encoding (PE) scheme to incorporate the position information into Transformers.
+Unlike the predefined and input-agnostic positional encodings used in previous works \citep{dosovitskiy2021an,vaswani2017attention,shaw2018self}, the proposed PE is dynamically generated and conditioned on the local neighborhood of input tokens.
+Thus, our positional encodings can change along with the input size and try to keep translation equivalence.
+We demonstrate that the vision transformers~\citep{dosovitskiy2021an,touvron2020training} with our new PE (\ie \ours, see Figure~\ref{subfig:cpvt-gap}) achieve even better performance.
+We summarize our contributions as,